jasonmar/BigQueryHiveORCLoader/README.md

 ## Cluster Columns

+Columns to be used as BigQuery clustering columns.

 Provided by `--clusterCols` command line argument as a comma-separated list of column names.

 Example:

 `--clusterCols categoryId,itemId` will create a BigQuery table with `categoryId` and `itemId` set as the clustering columns.
 Queries with `categoryId` in the where clause will scan significantly less data than if clustering was not enabled.

-BigQuery does not allow use of clustering if a partition column is not set.
+For dimension tables, it is often useful to enable clustering without date partitioning even though BigQuery does not allow use of clustering if a partition column is not set.

-For dimension tables, it is often useful to enable clustering without date partitioning.
 This can be achieved by adding a partition column that is not actually used in queries.

-This utility creates an unused partition column when partition column is not specified so that clustering can be set on `--clusterCols`.
+When partition column is not specified, this utility creates an `unused` column as partition column with all values set to `NULL`.

 Creation of the unused partition column can be disabled by passing `--clusterCols None` to indicate that clustering should not be configured on the destination table.

 ### Partition Filter

+Filter expression used to select Hive partitions to be loaded.

 Provided by `--partFilters` command line argument as a SQL-like string similar to a `WHERE` clause.
 Note: `BETWEEN` is not supported.
 Quoting is necessary if the filter expression contains spaces or special characters.

 Examples:

 `--partFilters 'date > 2019-04-18 AND region IN (US,EU) AND part = *'` selects partitions with `date` of April 19 or later with `region` 'US' or 'EU' and any `part`

 `--partFilters 'date >= 2019-04-18 AND date < 2019-06-03'` selects partitions with `date` of April 18 to June 2

 `--partFilters '*'` matches all partitions

 ### Partition Refresh

+Partition ID used to specify destination partition to be overwritten with data from the selected Hive partitions.

 Specified by `--refreshPartition` command-line argument followed by BigQuery partition ID with format `YYYYMMDD`.